kash551/Mealplanner01/README.md

 # Persona and User Stories:

-Emma is a passionate reader who loves immersing herself in different worlds through books.
-She spends most of her free time indulging in her favorite hobby and is always on the lookout for new and exciting reads.
-She has a phone booth library in her city and would like to view the books that are available to borrow prior to visiting.
+ Rachel is a extremley busy individual who works long hours and has limited time for meal planning and preparation.
+She finds it difficult to keep track of what she has already ate throughout the week.
+Rachel is looking for a solution to her difficulties and would like to try out a meal planner.

 ## User Stories:
 * As a busy individual I want to be able to plan my meals ahead of time.